jsejcksn/jsonbox-client/README.md

 { message: 'Record removed.' }
 ```

-Delete multiple records by their IDs
+Delete multiple records by their IDs:

 This actually makes multiple concurrent delete requests using `Promise.allSettled` and returns the mapped results in an array.
+This is a unique call which does not `reject` even on network failure.
+Check the results for the status of the individual delete requests.

 ```ts
 const ids = [